SanthoshRaju91/node-docker/README.md

 [Docker toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/)

-For easy installation, do not override any step during the installation.
+For easy installation, do not override any step during the installation, let it be in its defaults.
 Once the installation is done open `Docker quick start terminal` and run `docker run hello-world`.
 This step will prompt a hello world on your console, which means you have docker installed.

 ---